Percote

 It was a member of the Delian League.

 Percote was no longer in existence during the time of Strabo, and in his Geography he mentions that the exact location of Percote on the Hellespont shore is unknown.
 Strabo also claims that Percote was originally called Percope, and that it was part of the Troad.
 The inhabitants of Percote (and neighboring places like Arisbe and Adrastea) were apparently neither Trojan or Dardanian, and the origins of the Meropidae and Hyrtacidae are unclear.

+According to Stephanus of Byzantium, Perkote was also called Palaiperkote (Παλαιπερκώτη; "Old Perkote").
+Modern research, however, has not reached a consensus on whether Palaiperkote was an alternative name for Perkote or an entirely separate settlement located nearby.

 Its site is located 4 miles east of Umurbey, Asiatic Turkey.